iyasinn/obsidian-work/Math/Discrete Math/My methods.md

 ##### Showing that a for all is true/fasle
-- True: Show that it works for all vlaues
+- True: Show that it works for all values
 - False: Show ONE counterexample

 ##### Showring that a exists is true /false